codepath/android_guides/Storing-Secret-Keys-in-Android.md

 </application>
 ```

+You can also specify which files to avoid backups too by reviewing this [doc](https://developer.android.com/guide/topics/data/autobackup.html#Files).

 ### Using the Android Keystore API

 To understand the Android Keystore API, you must first understand that encrypting secrets requires both public key and symmetric cryptography.
 In public key cryptography, data can be encrypted with one key and decrypted with the other key.
 In symmetric cryptography, the same key is used to encrypt and decrypt the data.
 The Keystore API uses both types of cryptography in order to safeguard secrets.

 A public/private RSA key pair is generated, which is stored in the Android device's keystore.
 An AES symmetric key is also generated, which is used to encrypt and decrypt the secrets.
  The app needs to store this AES symmetric key to later decode, so it is encrypted by the RSA public key first before persisted.
 When the app runs, it gives this encrypted AES key to the Keystore API, which will decode the data using its private RSA key.
+In this way, data cannot be decoded if

 Read this [Medium blog](https://medium.com/@ericfu/securely-storing-secrets-in-an-android-application-501f030ae5a3) for more information about how to use the Keystore API.
 Do not use the [Qlassified Android](https://github.com/Q42/Qlassified-Android) library because it introduces an additional 20K methods to your Android program.
-You can use the [Android Vault](https://github.com/BottleRocketStudios/Android-Vault/tree/master/AndroidVault/vault/src/androidTest/java/com/bottlerocketstudios/vault) library instead of needing to write the boilerplate code yourself.
+You can use the [Android Vault](https://github.com/BottleRocketStudios/Android-Vault/tree/master/AndroidVault/vault/src/androidTest/java/com/bottlerocketstudios/vault) library, which will also help facilitate the rotation of RSA keys, which usually have an expiration date of 1-5 years.

 ### Storing Fixed Keys